 We will focus on which countries accept Bitcoins as a legal mode of transaction in this blog post.

 Bitcoin popularity by countries

 A cryptocurrency is just one of the ways of transacting in a marketplace.
-The acceptance of such a system is dependent on many factors including Internet access and societies recognition of digital payment modes against physical currency.
+The acceptance of such a system is dependent on many factors including Internet access and society recognition of digital payment modes against the physical currency.

 Many countries have shown willingness to accept the innovative technology that Bitcoin brings with it.
 There is no standard way of ranking the acceptance of cryptocurrencies, we only highlight the nations (in random order) that allow its use in regular financial transactions and where people have started using it regularly.